ncsa/Delta_doc/docs/source/user_guide/accessing.rst

      ssh -Y username@login.delta.ncsa.illinois.edu

 Use of SSH key pairs is disabled for general use.
-This means that most individual users, even PIs, are **not allowed** to use SSH key pairs to log in instead of 2-factor authentication.
+This means that most individual users, even principal investigators (PIs), are **not allowed** to use SSH key pairs to log in instead of 2-factor authentication.

 The one exception is: if you are the PI of a Gateway allocation (this is not most projects), then please :ref:`submit a support request <help>` to get the Gateway account's key pairs set up.